Korean Seasoned Thistle Greens

 Korean Chamnamul Kimchi (Pimpinella Kimchi)

-Chamnamul kimchi is a spring kimchi made by salting chamnamul greens for just ten minutes to wilt them slightly, then dressing them in gochugaru, anchovy fish sauce, and salted shrimp without rinsing.
-Skipping the rinse allows the residual salt to convert into umami during fermentation, deepening the overall flavor.
-Pureed Korean pear and onion blended with sweet rice paste form the seasoning base, contributing natural sweetness that softens the chili heat.
-After three hours of initial fermentation at room temperature followed by refrigeration, the kimchi reaches its best balance within one to two days, when the grassy herbal aroma of chamnamul meets the fermented depth of the fish sauce.
+Chamnamul kimchi is a spring kimchi made by salting chamnamul greens for just ten minutes to wilt them slightly, then dressing with gochugaru, anchovy fish sauce, and salted shrimp without rinsing.
+Skipping the rinse allows the residual salt to convert into umami during fermentation rather than being washed away, deepening the overall flavor.
+Pureed Korean pear and onion blended with sweet rice paste form the seasoning base, contributing a natural sweetness that rounds off the sharp edges of the chili heat.
+After three hours of initial fermentation at room temperature followed by refrigeration, the kimchi reaches its best balance within one to two days, when the grassy herbal aroma of chamnamul aligns with the fermented depth of the fish sauce.
+Because chamnamul has a high moisture content, fermentation moves quickly, and the kimchi softens past its peak if left too long.
+Best consumed within three to four days for optimal texture and fragrance.

 Korean Stir-fried Radish Greens with Perilla